Indigenous Health Scholarship

 Current Progressive Report

 I am working with the ESCALATE project currently, collecting surveys and doing interviews with mob who have kids in hospital.
-The focus is seeing if they have felt heard when interacting with the staff and whether there are culturally safe and appropriate means for them to escalate care.
-We are beginning data analysis in July while we continue getting surveys which is very exciting.
+We also began data analysis and expanded to surveys to an additional hospital site.
+The focus of the study is seeing if families have felt heard when interacting with the staff and whether there are culturally safe and appropriate means for them to escalate care.

-After I complete my studies (2025) which is scarily close now, I do the new dual internship year before I am registered.
-I am hoping to continue being involved in the ESCALATE research project and get my name on a paper so that I can improve my chances at being accepted into a specialty college and training.
+I’m hoping to continue being involved in the ESCALATE research project, and get my name on a paper so that I can improve my chances at being accepted into a specialty college and training.
+I complete my studies in 2025, which is scarily close now, so it is also a pathway to participate in more projects.